 There is a fair bit of miss conception, mistaken beliefs and wrong ideas about the subject of certified organic spirulina.
-This short article aims to clarify the subject which is somewhat a common misunderstanding.
+This short article aims to clarify the subject which is somewhat of a common misunderstanding.

 “Certified Organic”, such certification is not something that can be obtained in Australia.
 In other words, spirulina, the produce, cannot get a certified organic certification in the country.
 It is the law.
 Here is the explanation of why,